Kam-Gemini/FMA-Members-App/README.md

 * Planning models helped map out the build approach and define relationships between components.
 * Delivered an app with a polished and intuitive look and feel.
 * Utilising Bootstrap for responsive and user-friendly forms.
-* Belt filtering and dynamically updating the profile border when Belt field is updated.
+* Belt filtering and dynamically updating the profile border when belt field is updated.
 * Permission and user accessibility based on user role \- an admin user can add/update/delete any profile whereas an End User can only edit/delete their own profile.
 * Integrated image upload functionality with placeholder images for profiles without uploads.
 * Cleanly handled validation errors to enhance user experience.